chef-boneyard/chef-rfc/attributes-next.md

 It is not intended to be identical to the existing `node["foo"]["bar"]["baz"]` although once deprecation warnings against the node object are fixed (see below) they should converge to the same semantics.

+The order of merging of the hashes will be:

+- default (attribute files)
+- role_default
+- env_default
+- force_default (recipe files)
+- override (attribute files)
+- role_override
+- env_override
+- force_override (recipe files)

+Note (below) that attributes written in recipe files will go into the force_default/force_override hashes and will not mix with the default/override hashes written in attribute files.
+Also note that env_default and role_default have been swapped for consistency (the ordering will consistently be attributes/roles/environments/recipes).

 # New Syntax for Accessing Default and Override Levels

 The writer uses `default_set` and `override_set` while the reader uses simply `default` and `override`.